 In this ever-evolving digital world, data is becoming increasingly important for effective decision making, particularly in the realm of preventive maintenance.
 Real-time data from condition monitoring systems allows manufacturers to pinpoint maintenance issues before they become expensive problems.
 This data-driven approach provides much needed visibility into the current health of their equipment, which is critical in preventing costly downtime.

 Condition monitoring systems use a variety of sensing technologies to collect data on the condition of the equipment over time.
 This data can be used to determine the health of the asset, predict failure, and optimize maintenance scheduling.
-In addition, advanced analytics and machine learning can be used to analyse the data to identify potential problems.
+In addition, advanced analytics and machine learning can be used to analyze the data to identify potential problems.
 As a result, manufacturers can schedule maintenance at the right time, reducing costly downtime and minimizing the costs associated with replacement tasks.

 Making the shift from time-based to condition-based preventive maintenance requires a few steps.
 First, you need to implement a condition monitoring system.
 This involves selecting the right sensors for your application, ensuring that the system is properly installed and calibrated, and training personnel on its use.
 Once the system is in place, you can begin collecting and analysing real-time data on the performance and condition of your equipment.